-It’s called Android One, and it’s a new initiative for Google to bring a Nexus-like experience to smartphones for emerging markets.
-Introduced by Sundar Pichai at Google I/O during dnesday morning’s keynote, the company has a hful of partners already in tow, featuring phones at very affordable prices.
+It’s called Android One, it’s a new initiative for to bring a Nexus-like experience to smartphones for emerging markets.
+Introduced by Sundar chai at I/O during dnesday morning’s keynote, the company has a hful of partners already in tow, featuring phones at very affordable prices.

-Initially launching in India, the initiative has partnered with MicroMax, Sprice, and Karbonn for the first devices.
-Pichai added that Google is working with the carriers to make affordable connectivity packages.
+Initially launching in India, the initiative has partnered with MicroMax, Sprice, Karbonn for the first devices. chai added that is working with the carriers to make affordable connectivity packages.

-Android One may have been inspired by recent efforts of Motorola’s Moto G for emerging markets, but Pichai called it an effort to reach “the next billion people”—past the one billion Android users already online worldwide.
+Android One may have been inspired by recent efforts of Motorola’s Moto G for emerging markets, but chai called it an effort to reach “the next billion people”—past the one billion Android users already online worldwide.
 Apple’s ione 5c ndows one’s Asian partners are all pursuing the same large, but very price-sensitive user base.